mmahdi-farrokhy/CleanCodeBook/README.md

 ## Rules of clean methods:
 ### *Rule #1: One Method – One Task*
 Each method should implement one and only one task.
 While the implementation itself may involve calling multiple methods that execute a solitary job.
 If a method takes the responsibility of more than one task, it does the task either wrong or dirty.
 One way to know if the method does more than one job is to name the method as it reflects the sequence of events within it.
-If the method name contains or, andor thenit does multiple tasks.
+If the method name contains or, and or then it does multiple tasks.
 Each proposition between these words is to be implemented as a separate method.

 ```
     // BAD CODE